marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 For Fuji Testnet, 5 is the correct value to use.

-To learn more about encoded addresses, click [here](../../apis/avalanchejs/manage-x-chain-keys.md#encode-bech32-addresses).

 #### Settings for Validation

 Next we need to specify the node's validation period and delegation fee.